alanng10/class-lang/Docue/Article/Tool/a.md

 Tool is a form from set module entry in modules.

 Set module entry in modules does not tag the modules abstract with specific form.
-The entries are port in modules.
+The entries are ports in modules.